U8NWXD/oppia-wiki/End-to-End-Tests.md

 The core protractor utilities consist of the following files:

-* Page utilities, for example `AdminPage.js`.
-These utilities provide functions for interacting with a particular page.
+* Page objects, for example `AdminPage` in `AdminPage.js`.
+These objects provide functions for interacting with a particular page.
 * `forms.js`: Utilities for interacting with forms.
 * `general.js`: Various utilities that are useful for many different pages.
 * `users.js`: Utilities for creating users, logging in, and logging out.